Unauthorized use - infringement

 You can also turn to the Patent and Market Court, PMD.

 Different types of infringements

 Using someone else's patented invention without permission is a patent infringement, according to the Swedish Patents Act.
-Nor is it permitted to encourage someone else to use your invention.

 An example: A business sells products that do not directly infringe patents.
 On the other hand, it is clear that the products should be used in conjunction with a patented invention.

 The Design Protection Act states that if a product's design is protected, no one else may use it or a design that is very similar, without permission.
-If you do that, you commit pattern infringement, also referred to as design infringement.
+If you do that, you can possibly commit pattern infringement, also referred to as design infringement.

 The creator of a work has the right to make decisions on it and how it is used, it is in the Act on Copyright in Literary and Artistic Works.
-If someone uses a work without permission, it's a copyright infringement.
+If someone uses a work without permission, it's a possible copyright infringement.